delucajuan/pokemon-battle/README.md

 ## Description

-This is a full-stack Pokémon battle application that allows users to select a Pokémon, view its stats, initiate battles with a randomly selected opponent, and review recent results.
+This is a full-stack web application that allows users to select a Pokémon, view its stats, initiate battles with a randomly selected opponent, and review recent results.
 The project integrates a backend API and a web frontend, working together to provide functionality for listing and battling Pokémon.

 ## Features